Using Syscollector information to trigger alerts

 Note

 The initial scan does not generate alerts.
-The alerts are triggered after the second Syscollector scan when an information difference (delta) is detected.
+Alerts are triggered after a difference in results between the first and second Syscollector scans is detected.
 This second scan will occur when the configured interval is reached.

 New searchable fields on the Wazuh dashboard

-You can search for any Syscollector field on the Wazuh dashboard.
+You can create Syscollector custom rules using any of the discussed methods, then search for Syscollector alerts on the Wazuh dashboard.
 The Wazuh indexer saves the Syscollector fields as data.type.value.
 For example, for hardware type, the cpu_name field is data.hardware.cpu_name.
 The table lists all searchable fields for the different Syscollector properties.

 Type